yifeng-evo/SIGAR/README.md

 ```
 python SIGAR.py --genome MAC_genome.fasta --reads reads1_u1.fq,reads2_u2.fq  --output_dir SIGAR_output --path_to_SIGAR /path/to/your/sigar/folder/ --contiglist contiglist_MAC_genome.txt --output_name SIGAR -t 12
 ```
-You can either start with reads or use `--parse_only` to use the exsited bowtie2 and bwa sam files.
+You can either start with reads or use `--parse_only` to use the existed bowtie2 and bwa sam files.

 *--parse-only*: Prepare your own Bowtie2 file (--bowtie2_file) and BWA file (--bwa_file).
 You can also use your preferred parameters when running Bowtie2 and BWA:
 ```